rytajczak/nourish/README.md

 ![image.png](/images/infra.png)

-deployment is done via a digital ocean droplet (because I dislike serverless).
-The actual reason for deploying to a VPC instead of any serverless solutions is that I gain much more control over the stack.
+deployment is done via a digital ocean droplet.
+The reason for deploying to a VPS instead of any serverless solutions is that I gain much more control over the stack.
 To me, serverless feels like too much magic, and that magic runs the risk of inconsistent pricing.
 While yes, running this app serverless would likely be dirt cheap, what happens at a much larges scale?
 What happens if my API Gateway gets hit with a DDoS attack?
 I run the risk of paying an exuberant price for all those network calls.

 **Authentication**